hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 7.5 Forall and Forskip

-"When forall returns, the color index is at the tail of the series."
+> When forall returns, the color index is at the tail of the series.

 The series is set back to `head` before `forall` exits.